fzhangcode/chuangqi/content/publication/wang_edge/index.md

 ---
-title: "Zohar, T., Loos, C., Fischinger, S., Atyeo, C., Wang, C., et al. Compromised Humoral Functional Evolution Tracks with SARS-CoV-2 Mortality.
-Cell."
+title: "Wang, C., Kang, S., et al. Edge Detection of Cryptic Lamellipodia Assisted by Deep Learning, bioRxiv."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here